-Approximately \$118 million, including AFUDC, has been expended on the Boardman-to-Hemingway project through June 30, 2021.
-Pursuant to the terms of the joint funding arrangements, Idaho Power has received \$78 million in reimbursement as of June 30, 2021, from project co-participants for their share of costs.
+Approximately \$121 million, including AFUDC, has been expended on the Boardman-to-Hemingway project through September 30, 2021.
+Pursuant to the terms of the joint funding arrangements, Idaho Power has received \$79 million in reimbursement as of September 30, 2021, from project co-participants for their share of costs.
 As of the date of this report, no material co-participant reimbursements are outstanding.
 Joint permitting participants are obligated to reimburse Idaho Power for their share of any future project permitting expenditures or agreed upon early construction expenditures incurred by Idaho Power under the terms of the joint funding agreement.

-Idaho Power's share of the remaining permitting phase of the project (excluding AFUDC) is included in the capital requirements table above, which includes approximately \$160 million of Idaho Power's share of estimated costs related to permitting, design, material procurement, and construction.
+The capital requirements table above includes approximately \$160 million of Idaho Power's share of estimated costs related to the remaining permitting phase of the project (excluding AFUDC), and the costs related to the design, material procurement, and construction phases of the project.
 The preliminary estimates of Idaho Power's share of construction costs, which are primarily included in the table in the period 2023-2025, could significantly change as the construction timeline nears and as the project participants further align on future activities, allocation of ownership interests, and cost estimates.
-In addition to the estimated costs included in the table above, costs will continue to be incurred until the transmission line is placed into service.
+In addition to the estimated costs included in the table above, which discloses Idaho Power's estimates through 2025, costs will continue to be incurred until the transmission line is placed into service.

 The permitting phase of the Boardman-to-Hemingway project is subject to federal review and approval by the U.S. Bureau of Land Management (BLM), the U.S. Forest Service, the Department of the Navy, and certain other federal agencies.
 The BLM issued its record of decision for the project in November 2017, approving a right-of-way grant for the project to cross approximately 86 miles of BLM-administered land.
 The U.S. Forest Service issued its record of decision in November 2018, authorizing the project to cross approximately seven miles of National Forest lands.
 In September 2019, the Department of the Navy issued its record of decision authorizing the project to cross approximately seven miles of Department of the Navy lands.
 In November 2019, third parties filed a lawsuit in the federal district court of Oregon challenging the BLM and U.S. Forest Service records of decision for the Boardman-to-Hemingway project on several grounds.
-In February 2020, Idaho Power filed a motion to intervene in the legal proceeding, and the motion was granted in April 2020.
-The litigation remains pending as of the date of this report, and a decision is expected in the second half of 2021.
+In August 2021, the federal district court of Oregon dismissed the third party lawsuits challenging the records of decision for the Boardman-to-Hemingway project and the third parties did not file to appeal that decision by the deadline in October 2021.